A young woman with red hair and freckles looking down, wearing a white tank top, with another person partially visible in front of her.

 Because I am also a Licensed Massage and Bodywork Therapist (LMBT) and yoga teacher, I have a deep map of your physical and energetic anatomy.

-For clients in the Boulder area, I can also incorporate Therapeutic Touch: a subtle, clothed form of bodywork that helps your system process emotions that words can't quite reach.
+For clients in the Boulder area, I can also incorporate Somatic Bodywork: a subtle, clothed form of bodywork that is influenced by Craniosacral therapy and Polarity therapy.
+This work helps your system process emotions that words can't quite reach.

 FAQS about Somatic Therapy